IBM/event-automation/_ep_1.0/04-security/06-network-policies.md

 |----------|----------------------------------------------------------------------------------------------|----------|-----------------------------|--------------------------------|
 | TCP      | Anywhere                                                                                     | 8443     | Operator validating webhook | Always                         |

-**Note:** To delete the network policy of the {{site.data.reuse.ep_name}} operator, modify the subscription that was used to install the operator and set the `DEPLOY_OPERATOR_NETWORK_POLICY` environment variable to `false`.
-This is best done after the initial installation of the operator, not in advance.
+**Note:** To delete the network policy of the {{site.data.reuse.ep_name}} operator:

+- On the {{site.data.reuse.openshift_short}}: Modify the subscription that was used to install the operator and set the `DEPLOY_OPERATOR_NETWORK_POLICY` environment variable to `false`.
+Do this after the initial installation of the operator.
+- On other Kubernetes platforms: Install the Helm chart by specifying `--set deployOperatorNetworkPolicy=false`.

 ### Flink operator pod